Nutritious meals are always better than snacking.

 Bake for 15-20 minutes until the cheese melts and the mushroom is slightly crispy on the outside.

-Best New Snack Recipes on the Web
+Recipes From Around the Web

-Hopefully this list of healthy snacks has been useful to you.
+Hopefully, this list of healthy snacks has been useful to you.

 However, there are many great websites out there which produce delicious recipes on a daily basis, and it would be a shame not to include a few.